How did I manage a professional image when my personal life was falling apart?

 I had to find other people dealing with this–a person, a counselor, a group.
 I did all three because my exterior was starting to show cracks brought on by extreme stress.
 Had I been at a larger company, I might have looked at starting some kind of internal group but I found support outside of the work environment.

-The article ended up being shared around the world because others read their story in mine.
+The article ended up going viral and being shared around the world because others read their story in mine.
 Talking myself through my fears helped.
 I could no longer keep my personal life out of my professional life because I was too devastated to do so.

 And then something unexpected happened